PArt3misAzale/Part3misAzale/README.md

 I always tried to make games but I couldn't focus.
 I'm now in a project and my objective is clear : get a good base game at the end of my current cursus.

 # Project
-I'm currently creating a plateformer game using Godot since the 23.09.2025
+I'm currently creating a 3D engine called [Azale3](https://github.com/PArt3misAzale/Azale3)

 # Contact me
 - Discord : part3mis_azale (PArt3mis)